patriciagilbon/task-analytics-engineer/README.md

 ## 5. Key Features of the Project
 ### Packages Used
-1. [Constraints Package](https://hub.getdbt.com/Snowflake-Labs/dbt_constraints/latest/) - to validate the uniqueness of primary keys and ensure foreign key constraints.
+1. [Constraints Package](https://hub.getdbt.com/Snowflake-Labs/dbt_constraints/latest/) - to validate the uniqueness of primary keys, ensure foreign key constraints or unique keys.
 This has been applied to all the models.
 2. [Meta Testing Package](https://hub.getdbt.com/tnightengale/dbt_meta_testing/latest/) - to validate documentation coverage, enforcing all models and fields are properly documented.
 To test run `dbt run-operation required_docs`

 ### SQLFluff for Linting